isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-transf-func/c-config-files-transf/t-ins-transf-file/t-ins-transf-file.md

 ---
 description: The data workbenchTransform.cfg file contains the parameters that define the log sources, data transformations, and exporters.
-seo-description: The data workbenchTransform.cfg file contains the parameters that define the log sources, data transformations, and exporters.
-seo-title: The Transform.cfg File
 solution: Analytics
 title: The Transform.cfg File
 topic: Data workbench